 - arranging a review of your work area with you, your employer, and your union

-- attending Return to Work Program meetings as a part of the planning team
+- attending return to work plan meetings as a part of the planning team

 - becoming involved when there is a dispute or clarification is required about your abilities or work that you are being asked to perform

 - paying for financial or technical support to help your return to work

 - determining if your employer has met re-employment obligations.

 More Info About Return to Work and the WCB